A Brief History of the Lafayette Photographic Studio

 - The time span of the collection -- from the 1880s to the 1950s --makes it possible to trace changing fashions in the art of self-presentation as well as in photographic technique, all within the context of a single business.

-In 2009 Lafayette Photography re-opened a state of the art studio in the Cambridge, thereby once again becoming one of the oldest photography companies trading in the United Kingdom.
+In 2009 Lafayette Photography re-opened in the Cambridge, thereby once again becoming one of the oldest photography companies trading in the United Kingdom.
 By bringing a wealth of experience and eye for detail, Lafayette's history and quality continues to the present day.

 Back to the top